react-dnd/react-dnd/CONTRIBUTING.md

 ### _What do I need to get started?_

-You just need Node and Yarn 1 installed in your CLI.
+You only need Node and Yarn 1 installed in your CLI.
 This project uses Yarn v2, but Yarn v1 will pick up the relevant binaries on this repository.

 - node (https://nodejs.org)
 - yarn (npm i -g yarn)